VEuPathDB/mapveu/docs/map/architecture/components.md

 There needs to be a button/link to open up the filter (see the thing hanging off the bottom).

+Clicking on the "Others..." row should also open up the filter.

+The onShowFilter handler will take care of that.

 #### Categorical